hetida/hetida-designer/docs/user_guide/tutorials/component_workflow_tutorial.md

 #### Releasing components

-To be able to actually use your component in workflows and release them the component must be "released".
-"Releasing" puts the component revision from "Draft Mode" to "Released Mode".
-A component revision in draft mode can be edited ad libitum but if it is used in a workflow that prohibits releasing of the workflow.
-A released component revision can not be edited anymore but allows to release workflows where it is used.
+"Releasing" (or "publishing") puts the component revision from "DRAFT" state to "RELEASED" state.
+A component revision in DRAFT state can be edited ad libitum.
+A RELEASED component revision can not be edited anymore but allows to release workflows where it is used.
 One has to create a new revision of a released component if one wants to change how it works.

 To release a component revision click on the "Publish" button